drewdecarme/buttery-tools/packages/buttery-docs/docs/introduction.why-buttery-docs.md

 In addition, the mental load of conventional static site generators or SSR meta frameworks is a lot especially when trying to incorporate them into an existing package or repo that already subscribes to various conventions and configurations.

 These basic requirements are what prompted the **Buttery Docs** package to be created; each mono-package or (any directory for that matter) should contain a directory with a flat file structure that will be read, parsed and then assembled into a website that can be easily published to any target.

+## Requirements

+Based upon the need the below requirements we're created:

+- Build a complete SSR / SSG documentation website from one directory with only a few conventions
+- Require as little configuration points as possible; grow with the demand
+- Hide implementation details of development server as well as framework.
+- Use the Vite ecosystem with flat file routing conventions established by Remix
+- Use existing conventions such as Frontmatter for SEO and flat file routing to visually parse the routing structure

 ## Problems